solita-akllu/discussion-forum/README.md

 # Practice assignment: Discussion forum

+# Instructions:

+- Clone this repository
+- Build the project by running the build script ./scripts/build.sh from the root directory of the repository.
-Start the development environment by running the ./start-script.sh from the root directory of the repository.
+- Start the development environment by running the ./scripts/start.sh from the root directory of the repository.